These are abbreviated answers for assistance and general guidance and this does not replace good legal advice.

 This is part of a book that we can send you with over 134 questions answered about finances.
 This booklet has been produced with answers to the most common questions we get asked when dealing with financial matters on Divorce.

 Even if you are not our client we can send this to you free.
-Please go to our contacts page and send us a message.
-[CLICK HERE]
+Please enter your details and we well send it to you.

 GARNER & HANCOCK SOLICITORS are members of the Solicitors Family Law Association – Resolution.
 We specialise in effectively negotiating your Matrimonial Financial issues.